Angel-ML/angel/docs/design/sync_controller_en.md

  - Use BSP in Angel: default setting

 ### 2. SSP
-SSP allows the tasks to drift apart up to an upper limit, know as **staleness**, which is the number of iterations that the fastest task is allowed to be ahead of the slowest task.
+SSP allows the tasks to drift apart up to an upper limit, known as **staleness**, which is the number of iterations that the fastest task is allowed to be ahead of the slowest task.

  - Advantages: reducing waiting time among tasks to some extent, resulting in better speed
  - Disadvantages: compared to BSP, SSP needs more iterations to reach the same level of convergence, also lacks applicability for some algorithms